mathewsrc/python-cli-tool-with-docker-and-kubernetes/README.md

 2. Move to some dir: ```.\kind-windows-amd64.exe c:\some-dir-in-your-PATH\kind.exe```
 3. Create a cluster using ```kind.exe (or kind) create cluster```

-(Optional) If you have Docker Desktop you can skip this one
+(Optional) If you have installed Docker Desktop you can skip this step

 [Kubeclt](https://kubernetes.io/docs/tasks/tools/)